shawnreid/nhlscraper/README.md

 Fetch a range of games:<br />
 `sail artisan nhl:games 2020020001-2020020500`

-By default commands will not overwrite previously imported games.
+**Note**: By default commands will not overwrite previously imported games.
 You may use the `--overwrite` option to override.

 ### Schedule / Game Scores
 Fetch schedule for all seasons:<br />